 What are my career prospects?

-Veterinary science graduates are well prepared for a variety of careers in the global veterinary market.
-Most are employed in UK general practice, but many undergo further specialist veterinary training, have careers in academia or work overseas.
+Veterinary science graduates are well prepared for a variety of careers in the veterinary field worldwide.
+Most graduates are employed in UK general practice but many undergo further specialist veterinary training, have careers in academia or work overseas.